onur-akgun/loan-quote/README.md

 Note that [payments.csv](src/test/resources/payments.csv) is used in some of the unit tests as a lookup table of expected values of interest rate, principal and monthly repayments.
-This CSV file is generated using a LibreOffice Calc (any spreadsheet application should support this).
+This CSV file is generated using a LibreOffice Calc spreadsheet (any spreadsheet application, e.g. Excel, should support this).

 The formula used to generate the monthly repayment for the given interest rate and principal is: